syndio/backend-engineer-app/README.md

 ]
 ```

 And second, create an api with an endpoint `/count` that reads from the database and returns a list of each gender and the count of employees that identify as that gender.
-It should look like the following JSON response (content matters not format/indent):
+It should look like the following JSON response (content matters, format/indent does not):
 ```
 [
     { "gender": "male", "count": 3},